mrhrifat/nextjs-interview-questions/README.md

 30. ### How do you handle redirects in Next.js?

-    By configuring redirects in next.config.js.
+    There are a few ways you can handle redirects in Next.js.
+One of them is by configuring redirects in next.config.js.

     [:arrow_up: Back to Top](#table-of-contents)